 NOTE: If you’re ready to begin this journey and would like to buy my recommended tools and supplies, please click HERE!

 Rule #2: Position yourself directly in front of the sewing machine needle.
 This is where you need to be to sew an accurate seam allowance with as little strain on your body as possible.
 Click HERE to learn about the ergonomics of sewing!

-Rule #3: At the start of each stitching line, gently but firmly, hold both the bobbin and needle threads behind the presser.
+Rule #3: At the start of each stitching line, make sure the takeup lever is at its highest position.
+Then, gently but firmly, hold both the bobbin and needle threads behind the presser foot.
 This will avoid gnarly, tangled up threads on the underside!